ryanshotwell/Minecraft-Server-Latest-Update-Powershell/README.md

 ## Configuration

-There are two methods of retrieving information about a Minecraft server.
+All configuration values are stored at the beginning of the script.

 ### $saveJarLocation
 This should be set to the directory that the minecraft_server.jar file is located in.